 A penalty of AED 50,000 on entities that provide inaccurate or false information

 If an Exempted Licensee fails to provide evidence to substantiate its exempted status, the Authority will consider it as a Licensee.
 A Licensee is obliged to submit ESR Report, but such entities will fail to submit the report due to their exempted status.
 In this case, they will attract a penalty of AED 50,000 for not submitting the ESR Report.
 A penalty of AED 400,000 will apply if it is repeated in the subsequent year

 File ESR Notification through Jitendra Chartered Accountants

-Since ESR is fairly a new regulatory requirement in the UAE, entities commit mistakes while filing notification.
-The penalty amount for ESR non-compliance and errors are huge which will break the spine of such entities.
+Since ESR is fairly a new regulatory requirement in the UAE, entities commit mistakes while filing notifications.
+The penalty amount for ESR non-compliance and errors is huge which will break the spine of such entities.
 Therefore, it is recommended to file ESR Notification through ESR consultants in Dubai such as Jitendra Chartered Accountants (JCA).
 We have even experienced that some companies do not properly assess their relevant activities by themselves and end up getting high amounts of penalties.
-We have served companies through appeal for cancelling their penalties with proper documentary justifications.
+We have served companies through appeals for cancelling their penalties with proper documentary justifications.